MaginnGroup/mosdef_cassandra/README.rst

 passed to the runner that performs the Monte Carlo simulation with **Cassandra**.
 We use classes from the **MoSDeF** tools to structure some of the simulation inputs.
-The example below demonstrates an NVT Monte Carlo simulation of OPLS methane.
-No input files are required.
-Everything required to run the Monte Carlo calculation is contained in the script below.
+The example below demonstrates an NVT Monte Carlo simulation of OPLS-AA methane.
+No other input files are required.
+Everything required to run the Monte Carlo calculation is self-contained in the script below.

 .. code-block:: python